Aaron Hernandez Trial Day 1: Defense opens by slamming Boston PD's 'corruption'

 “Lies after lies after lies,” Baez said.

-Baez is best known for gaining a 2011 acquittal for Casey Anthony, a young Florida mother accused of killing her two-year-old daughter.
+Baez is best known for gaining a 2011 acquittal for Casey Anthony, a young Florida mother accused of killing her 2-year-old daughter.
 That case was a public and media circus, with Baez proving to be both relentless and comfortable in the storm.

 Based out of Orlando, Baez is on unfamiliar turf in Boston.
 That may allow him the freedom to attack everyone and every institution here.
 A local attorney might avoid that because he must still work here after the trial.
 Hernandez’s high-priced defense team in the Lloyd trial was cerebral and purposeful but rarely rocked the boat.
-They also proved unable to avoid conviction.
+It also proved unable to avoid conviction.

 Whether Baez’s style works will be determined by the 15 jurors (12 of whom will vote) in what is expected to be a six-week trial.